ZacharyWesterman/paisley/README.md

 let var = 1 2 3 4 5
 let var{} = 6
 ```

+**REMEMBER:** All variables are global, so any “re-definition” of a variable just sets it to the new value.

 ## Subroutines:
 Subroutines are a lot like functions, except they do not take any parameters, and do not return any value.